 The LPN Mental Health Nursing Certificate program is a self-paced, on-line, instructor-supported program that has been developed for Licensed Practical Nurses wishing to enhance their knowledge about care for clients with mental health concerns.

-The full program includes five courses, including a clinical component.
+The full program includes five courses, including a knowledge transfer course.

 Program Learning Outcomes